intvnut/homework_answers/README.md

 only have ~30 characters of width to work with.
 Here, I allow myself a full 80 columns to work with.

 As of January 2023, I've written over 5400 Quora answers.
-It's going to take me awhile to catalog a signficant fraction of my creative programming homework answers here.
-Who knows how far I will get with this before I forget about it.
+I've spent a few weeks going through my history, cataloging most of my creative programming homework answers here.

-Also, I won't be including _every_ such answer.
-Some are better than others.
+Also, I haven't included _every_ such answer.
+Some are better than others, and a few were left on the cutting room floor..

 ## My Other Quora-Related Repos